I kind of hate Twitter

 To establish my bona fides, I’ve been using Twitter on and off since 2008, as myself and as comic personas Fake John McCain (during the ’08 election) and Red, White and News.
 What I experienced there depressed me sufficiently that I eventually walked away from the service completely and stayed away for two years.
 Last year I got tired of people asking me why I wasn’t on Twitter, so I sighed and got back on hoping that something significant had changed.
 It hadn’t.

-Here’s my complaint: Ms. Sicha’s statement that “Twitter [doesn't] make you an ass” is just wrong.
+Here’s my complaint: Mr. Sicha’s statement that “Twitter [doesn’t] make you an ass” is just wrong.
 Twitter does make you an ass.
 In fact, its design makes it difficult for you to be anything else.

 The medium is the message